opendocsg/slw-judgments-backfill/2009_SGHC_268/report.md

 **_Estoppel_**

 28     What needed to be considered next was whether or not IFS was, as claimed by APL, estopped from relying on the breach of the two conditions precedent to refuse to disburse funds to APL.
-In regard to the question of estoppel, it is worth noting that in _Tacplas Property Services Pte Ltd v Lee Peter Michael_ [2000] 1 SLR 637 (“ _Tacplas Property_ ”), Chao Hick Tin JA, who delivered the judgment of the Court of Appeal, stated at [62] as follows:
+In regard to the question of estoppel, it is worth noting that in _Tacplas Property Services Pte Ltd v Lee Peter Michael_ <span class="citation">[2000] 1 SLR 637</span> (“ _Tacplas Property_ ”), Chao Hick Tin JA, who delivered the judgment of the Court of Appeal, stated at [62] as follows:

  In order for the appellants to succeed in their claim in estoppel, there must be a clear and unequivocal representation on the part of the respondent that he did not dispute the effect of the agreement....
 Although a representation giving rise to such an estoppel need not be express and may be implied, it must, nonetheless be clear and unequivocal.